marcoserrano21/sales-performance-and-profitability-dashboard/README.md

-I wastasked with building a Sales Performance and Profitability Dashboard for a retail company.
+I was tasked with building a Sales Performance and Profitability Dashboard for a retail company.
 The goal is to analyze product sales, profits, and regional performance, and display the data in a dynamic and interactive dashboard that updates as new sales data is entered.

 Portfolio Project Deliverables:
 Dynamic Dashboard: A fully functional sales performance dashboard with interactive charts and pivot tables.